harr0u/molecules-platform/README.md

+Schizo-project.
+Do not use for academic Molecular Dynamics, please.

 > They long for the sleep like they mortal, be zombies, but they got this portal
 >> In their minds and the molecules get rewired every trip they takin' through time